dbaltor/tdd-fizzbuzz-smalltalk/README.md

 1. select the **Fizzbuzz** package
 1. select either of the classes on the middle pane; its methods will show up on the pane at the far right
 1. select the method name
-1. the method body will show up on the pane at the bottom; you can edit the code and hit the *Commit* button to save the change, if you like
+1. the method body will show up on the pane at the bottom; you can edit the code and hit the *Save* button to save the change, if you like

 ![](./images/method1.png)